jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - Read papers to learn how to use a technique for obtaining and culturing Perkinsus

 **Cell Counts for Old and New Algae Carboys**
-*Note: Best Concentration of Algae is 7.5 x 10^5 cells/mL*
+*Note: Best concentration for T. chuii is 30x10^6 cells/mL*
 - Tetrasemis chuii
 	- Old Tetraselmis: 2.78 x 10^6 cells/mL
 	- New Tetraselmis: 7 x 10^4 cells/mL